quantumdoubleblind/qsw_2023/README.md

 Create a Docker volume to locally store any raw data generated during processing

 ```
-docker volume create "your-volume-name"
+docker volume create 'your-volume-name'
 ```
-Replace "your-volume-name" with a name of your choice.
-To verify that the volume was create successfully, you can run the following command:
+Choose a name of your choice to replace **'your-volume-name'**.
+To confirm that the volume was created successfully, you can use the following command:

 ```
 docker volume ls